laravel/docs/eloquent-relationships.md

         //
     }

 You may also retrieve the parent of a polymorphic child model by accessing the name of the method that performs the call to `morphTo`.
 In this case, that is the `commentable` method on the `Comment` model.
-So, we will access that method as a dynamic relationship property:
+So, we will access that method as a dynamic relationship property in order to access the comment's parent model:

     use App\Models\Comment;